Northwest Hounded Police: Plot

-The Wolf climbs the highest mountain of the area and finds refuge in its summit, within a bird nest.
-Only a single egg shares the nest with him.
-After declaring that McPoodle will never find him at that altitude, the egg then cracks and McPoodle emerges from inside.
-The Wolf immediately dives towards a lake in the vicinity of the mountain.
-He feels momentarily safe underwater, until he notices McPoodle among the schooling fish.
-Following several failed attempts to escape the pursuit, the Wolf ends up in a tiny atoll of the Pacific Ocean.
-There are only two rocks on its surface.
-The Wolf breaks the fourth wall to speak to the movie audience, explaining that he has caught on to the pattern of McPoodle's appearances and fully expects the Mountie to emerge from under the larger rock.
+The Wolf climbs up the mountain and finds refuge in its summit, within a large bird nest occupied by only a large egg.
+When the Wolf declares that he will never be found in this place, the egg then cracks and McPoodle emerges from inside.
+The Wolf immediately dives into the lake below, he feels momentarily safe underwater, until he notices McPoodle among the schooling fish.
+After discovering McPoodle the driver seat of a Taxi he takes to the airport; followed by his accompaniment in the airplane he tries to escape in, the Wolf ends up on a tiny atoll in the middle of the ocean with only two rocks on its surface.
+The Wolf remarks to the audience, that he has caught on to the pattern and fully expects the Mountie to emerge from under the larger rock.
 At this point, McPoodle surprises him by appearing from under the smaller rock instead.

-The Wolf proceeds to swim his way towards New York City.
-He runs in the streets of the City, and an accidental turn causes him to nearly run off the edge of the film.
-He saves himself and then seeks refuge in a movie theater, hiding among the audience.
-The film screened is a product of the Metro-Goldwyn-Mayer cartoon studio, and McPoodle greets him from the screen, causing the Wolf to again flee.
+The Wolf throws a brief childish tantrum and proceeds to swim all the way to New York City.
+He runs in the streets of the City, and an accidental turn causes him to nearly run off the edge of the film, he saves himself and then seeks refuge in a movie theater, hiding among the audience.
+An MGM cartoon starts in which McPoodle appears greets him from the screen, causing the Wolf to again flee.
 The Wolf next seeks the services of a plastic surgeon and requests a new face.
-First he finds his new face to be a replica of McPoodle's and asks the surgeon to restore his original face.
+After a rapid procedure, he finds his new face to be a replica of McPoodle's and begs the surgeon to restore his original face.
 Then he thanks the surgeon for doing so, only to notice that the man's face has also changed to now look like McPoodle.

-An increasingly desperate Wolf next attempts to commit suicide by feeding himself to a lion in the local zoo.
-Alive in the "belly of the beast", he finds himself sharing the space with McPoodle.
-His next attempt to escape is his final one, as he ends up back in a prison cell.
-He then speaks to the audience again: he realizes that McPoodle got him, but now that he has some time to recall the events of the pursuit he wonders whether "there coulda been more than one of them little guys".
-At this point, the camera shifts to the corridor outside his cell where hundreds of McPoodle look-alikes have gathered.
-They answer his question with one of their own, "What do you think, brother?"
+An increasingly desperate Wolf next attempts to feed himself to a lion in the local zoo, but inside belly of the beast, he finds himself sharing the space with McPoodle.
+He jumps back out of the lion's mouth and runs to a hotel, but when he hides in one of its rooms, it turns turns out to be a prison cell.
+The Wolf speaks to the audience again, realizing that he has been caught, but now that he has some time to recall the events of the pursuit: "I wonder if there coulda been more than one o' them little guys".
+At this point, the camera shifts to the hallway where hundreds of McPoodles have gathered.
+They respond in unision to his question with "'What do you think, brother?"